-If a disclosure affected building or area is undergoing major physical works that will change the NABERS Energy for Offices rating by at least half a star, as assessed by a CBD Accredited Assessor (Assessor), you can apply for an exemption while the refurbishment is underway.
+If a disclosure affected building or area is undergoing a refurbishment that will change the NABERS Energy for Offices rating by at least half a star, as assessed by a CBD Accredited Assessor (Assessor), you can apply for an exemption while the refurbishment is underway.

 Definition of a major refurbishment

 A major refurbishment is set out at regulation 5B(1) of the Building Energy Efficiency Disclosure Regulations 2010 (the BEED Regulations).
-A major refurbishment is one that, according to a Assessor, will alter the NABERS Energy for offices rating of the base building by at least half a star.
+A major refurbishment is one that, according to an assessment by an Assessor, will alter the NABERS Energy for offices rating of the base building by at least half a star.

 This assessment must be based on the NABERS Energy and Water for Offices Rules (the NABERS Rules).